wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

                 Host
             </th>
             <td>
                 The host name for the running Micro Integrator instance.
+The default hostname is <b>localhost</b>.
             </td>
         </tr>
         <tr>